paullegrand/docs/tutorial/install.md

 You may be able update your Composer version by runing `composer self-update`.
 If that doesn’t work, follow the installation instructions to install a newer version.
 :::

-### Install Craft CMS via Composer
+### Install Craft CMS Files

 Choose a new path on your computer where you’d like to install Craft CMS.
-It can be anywhere you’d like, we’re just going to add files and tell your web server where to find them.
+It can be anywhere you’d like, we’re just going to create some new files and tell your web server where to find them.

-You’ll need to tell composer about the path you’ve chosen, and you can do that in one of two ways:
+We’ll tell Composer where to add these new files using an _absolute_ or _relative_ path:

-1. Find and provide the full path, like `/Users/bjorn/projects/craft` or `C:\Users\bjorn\projects\craft`.
+- The full *absolute* path is long and specific, like `/Users/bjorn/projects/tutorial` or `C:\Users\bjorn\projects\tutorial`.
-2. Use the `cd` console command to navigate to your desired parent folder, like `cd projects`, and then provide your desired folder name from there (like `craft`).
+- To use a *relative* path, you first need to use the `cd` command and change your working directory to the existing parent folder.
+The relative path you provide will be within this working directory.
+If you’ve navigated to `/Users/bjorn/projects`, for example, you can simply pass Composer the value of `tutorial` to have that folder created.

-Whichever option you choose, substitute your desired path for `<Path>` in this command:
+Whichever option you choose, run the following command and substitute your desired path for `<Path>`:

 ```bash
 composer create-project craftcms/craft <Path>